-How does a school district or school start a Respect Club?
+How does a school district start a Respect Club?

-(The following steps for starting a club are only suggestions.
-The members of the club decide, with guidance from their adviser, how they will start and run the club.)
+(The following steps are only suggestions.
+The high school student leaders of the club decide, with guidance from their adviser(s), how they will start and run the club.)

-3. Recruit at least one adviser for the club from your school staff.
+3. Recruit at least one adviser for the club from your high school staff.
 This is often a staff person who has some expertise in theater and/or video production.
 Look for an enthusiastic outgoing person who really believes that it is very important to promote respect and who understands how promoting respect could positively impact the lives of many students.
-It is also crucial to find a staff person who has the personality and the rapport with students needed to recruit the members of the club.
+It is also crucial to find a staff person who has the personality and the rapport with students needed to recruit the high school leaders of the club.
 Having one lead adviser and one assistant adviser is very helpful.

-7. Develop a plan to secure "engagement" from the faculty and the staff to try to model respect every day in what they say and do through a fun and informative forty-five minute training about Respect Club.
-It is essential that everyone is enthusiastic about Respect Club (even if they have to fake it to begin with) and that they try to demonstrate to students what respect looks like through their daily interactions with everyone.
-We have found that it makes a big impression on students when faculty and staff members dig down deep inside and find a way to be respectful to a student who is being disrespectful to them (we provide a free suggested training script).
+7. Develop a plan to secure "engagement" from the faculty and the staff through an informative and fun forty-five minute training about Respect Club.
+It is essential that everyone play their role by being enthusiastic about Respect Club (even if they have to fake it to begin with) and by modeling to students what respect looks like through their daily interactions with everyone.
+We have found that it makes a big impression on students when faculty and staff members dig down deep inside and find a way to be respectful to someone who is being disrespectful to them (we provide a free suggested training script).

-8. Develop a plan to recognize students who have respected their job, others, and themselves after the end of the first, second, and third marking period.
-In addition, recognize students who have made significant progress toward having respect in at least one of the three areas.
+8. Develop a plan to meaningfully recognize students who have respected their job, others, and themselves after the end of the first and third marking period.
+In addition, recognize students who have made significant progress toward having respect in at least one of the three areas (job, others, yourself).
 Please be sure to include in the plan a way to get parents involved with this process.
 (We have suggestions for all of this.)

 "All of a sudden I realized that being in the drama (and being disrespectful) wasn't helping me - so I found myself a few strong friends, got out of the drama, and focused on doing my best in school.
 It was a good choice." - an eighth grader